MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshot-schema.md

 #### locations

-The `locations` array, which is at the top level of the `.heapsnapshot` data, contains information about the location of `HeapSnapshot` nodes.
+The `locations` array, which is at the top level of the `.heapsnapshot` data, contains information about where some of the nodes in the snapshot were created.
 This array consists of a series of numbers meant to be read by groups of size `snapshot.meta.location_fields.length`.

-To use this array, the following information is needed:

-* `snapshot.meta.location_fields`, to know how many fields each location in the `locations` array has, and what those fields are.
+Therefore, we would go to `snapshot.meta.location_fields` to know how many fields each location in the `locations` array has, and what those fields are.
 For example, if `location_fields` contains 4 items, then the `locations` array should be read by groups of 4.
-* `snapshot.nodes`, to link a location group back to a node.

-`snapshot.meta.location_fields` contains the information for each location group:
+`snapshot.meta.location_fields` contains the information for each location:

 | Index in `location_fields` | Name | Description |
 | --- | --- | --- |